Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Connection to the Lasserre hierarchy

 \section{Connection to the Lasserre hierarchy}

-We originally derived the hierarchy $\{E_t\}$ by applying a variation of the Lasserre hierarchy from polynomial optimization to energy minimization problems where the container $V$ is finite.
-We then reformulated (and possibly weakened, but still preserving convergence) the constraints in the resulting relaxations into a form that allows for a useful generalization to the case where $V$ is infinite.
+We originally came up with the hierarchy $E_1,E_2,\ldots,E_N$ by first applying a variation of the Lasserre hierarchy from polynomial optimization to energy minimization problems where $V$ is finite.
+We then reformulate (and possibly weaken, but still preserving convergence) the constraints in the resulting relaxations in such a way that we can find a useful generalization to the case where $V$ is infinite.

 A \emph{polynomial optimization problem} is a problem of the form